brettz9/eslint-config-ash-nazg/README.md

 an error and may possibly also require a high (and possibly tyrannical) degree of refactoring for existing projects.
 See below for the rationales for inclusion.

+The `ash-nazg/great-eye` config expands on `ash-nazg/sauron` to include rules which enforce good practices, but which are so cumbersome and may flag too much legitimate code that I personally won't regularly use them.
+Still, I like to track them here, including in the event that their config changes to make them less all-encompassing.

 The `ash-nazg/sauron-node` config incorporates both `ash-nazg/node` and `ash-nazg/sauron`.
 It currently adds no specific rules of its own (in the